yaya-sy/BambaraFrenchBitexts/README.md

 # BambaraFrenchBitexts
-Creation of Bambara-French bitexts for NLP applications.
+Bambara-French bitexts for NLP applications.
 Go also [here](RESSOURCES.md) for a list of bitexts resources that might also be of interest to you.